What Is A Lethal Dose Of Ambien?

 Medically Reviewed by Johnelle Smith, M.D.

 Ambien (zolpidem) is a prescription sleep aid that has the potential to be toxic and even fatal in very high doses.
-Ambien overdose is uncommon, but it can be a sign of drug abuse, which may require substance abuse treatment.
+Ambien overdose is uncommon, but it can be deadly, particularly when other substances are involved.

 At Recovery Guide, our mission is to connect as many individuals struggling with mental health and substance abuse disorders to reputable treatment facilities.